-Another garden job for cool, wet, spring weather is fertilizing your trees.
+Another job for cool, wet, spring weather is fertilizing your trees.
 I have three evergreen trees I planted as tiny seedlings when each of my three sons was born.
-They were planted in my backyard, but as they reached about four feet in height, I asked the man that owns the building behind us if I could plant them in his yard.
+They were originally planted in my backyard.
+As they reached about four feet in height, I asked the owner of the building behind us if I could plant them in his yard.
 He agreed, so now I get the privacy, but still have space for a garden in my yard…

 To fertilize my trees I use spikes that get pounded into the ground around the tree’s dripline.
-One spike for each 2 inch of tree diameter.
-There are many varieties on the market, choose the proper spike for the tree(s) you want to feed…
+One spike contains enough fertilizer for each 2 inch of tree diameter.
+There are many varieties on the market.
+Be sure to choose the proper spike for the tree(s) you want to feed.

-As the weather here is going be cool and rainy for a few more days, too muddy for work in my clients’ gardens, I should be able to get these chores done at home.
+The weather here is going be cool and rainy for a few more days.
+With it too muddy for work in myclients’ gardens, I will get these chores done at home.
+If it is cool and rainy where you are, use this weather to get your overseeding and fertilizing done.

 Last weekend it was out with the old, dead trees and in with the new seedlings on our cottage lot.
 This past summer we noticed that one of our huge maple trees had died, presumably due to the drought conditions we experienced this year, as it looked fine in the spring.
 Several smaller trees around it were looking like they were on their way out too, so all needed to be removed before they toppled over during a storm onto the nearby hydro lines.